tsmanner/terrasa-private/planning.md

 Can he help the party get out of the charges against them with the jeweler shop worker and the stolen goods?
 Probably, I'll have to convince Ryan to tell them that he can help smooth things over if they return the contents of the shop, but they can probably keep what they found below.

 ---

-**Mayua:** If I might ask, have you had a chance to look at your journals and quipu?
-If you need some assistance, we might be able to give you a nudge in a helpful direction.

-*The journals will require a couple of in-game days to study and complete*

-*When they're complete*

-**Mayua:** Ah, wonderful.
-I'll get everything set up, come see me in the morning and we'll be able to start the final step.

-**Mayua:** Good morning, and welcome to the final stage of your initiation as associates of the K'anchay Order.
-This part will require that you demonstrate teamwork, cleverness, and endurance.
-Please, follow me.

-*She leads them through a doorway that they don't recognize, that leads further into the side of the hill, and then down.
-They enter an unlit chamber, and the door closes, leaving them in complete darkness.
-After a moment, braziers on the walls spring to life.
-(Jump to the bottom for the rest)*

 ## Yalaqta Random Events